Horsfield's tarsier: Physical description

-The pelage coloration ranges from pale-olive or reddish brown to pale or dark grey-brown, possibly varying with age.
+The pelage coloration ranges from pale olive or reddish brown to pale or dark grey-brown, possibly varying with age.
 Based on 12 collected specimens, the head to body measurement range from 121–154 mm.
 Horsfield's tarsier has an extremely long tail which can reach 181 to 224 mm and is hairless except for tufts of hair at the end.
 This species has two grooming claws on each foot.
 The fingers are very long and have pads on the tips.
 The toes have flattened nails except for the second and third toes on hind feet, which bear claw-like nails.

 It has large eyes which do not reflect light.
 The membranous ears are slender and almost bare.
 The molars of this species have high-cusps and are almost tritubercular.
 The dental formula of Horsfield's tarsier is 2:1:3:3 on the upper jaw and 1:1:3:3 on the lower jaw.

-Behaviour and ecology
+Biology

-Horsfield's tarsier is a nocturnal species.
-It sleeps alone during the day in a tangle of vines or lianas at a height of 3.5 to 5 m.
+Horsfield's tarsiers are nocturnal, sleeping alone during the day in a tangle of vines or lianas at a height of 3.5 to 5 m.
 This species prefers to sleep, rest, or remain stationary on perches that are angled 5 degrees from the vertical tree trunks, 1 to 4 cm in diameter, and it sleeps solitarily.
 Before sunset, Horsfield's tarsier will wake up and wait 10 to 20 minutes before moving around the understory and spending 1.5 to 2 hours of the night foraging for food.
 Horsfield's tarsier can be found from ground level up to a height of 7 m or more in the understory.